ctm/mb2-doc/src/thanks/mb2.md

 paperwork is ready, that succinct reply has turned into (IMO) a big freeroll.

-### gerdog
+### Gerald (Gerry) Petersen aka gerdog

-Back when mb2 was still text only, gerdog started playing in our daily tournaments.
-There have been other players who have played quite a bit, but gerdog has been a constant presence and has provided many good suggestions.
+Back when mb2 was still text only, Gerry started playing in our daily tournaments.
+There have been other players who have played quite a bit, but Gerry has been a constant presence and has provided many good suggestions.

 ### NNR13